AdejireA/CGPA_Calculator/README.md

    ./cgpa_calculator
    ```

-2. **Enter your name and year:**
+2. **Enter your name and level:**

-   The program will prompt you to enter your name and year.
+   The program will prompt you to enter your name and level.

 3. **Enter the number of courses:**

-   The program will prompt you to enter the number of courses you want to include in the CGPA calculation.
+   The program will prompt you to enter the number of courses you want to include in the GPA calculation.

 4. **Enter the grades and course units:**